-5 Next Steps
+5. Next steps

-- 5.1 After this consultation, the Draft Plan will be reviewed in the light of comments received and may be revised.
-It will then be formally submitted to Rutland County Council which will then need to decide whether the submitted plan can proceed to statutory consultation, examination and referendum. - 5.2 The County Council will again publicise the submitted plan for a six-week period and invite comments.
+- 5.1 The next stage is the formal submission of the Neighbourhood Plan to Rutland County Council.
+The County Council will again publicise the submitted plan for a six-week period and invite comments.
 An independent examiner will then be appointed to consider any representations and check that the Plan meets certain basic conditions, including conformity with national and local planning policies.
-The examiner may recommend modifications to the County Council to ensure that this is achieved. - 5.3 The Submitted Plan can then proceed to a community referendum.
-A majority of people voting must then support the Plan at the referendum if it is to be eventually 'Made'.
-The Neighbourhood Plan will become part of the Development Plan and will become a material consideration when determining planning applications.
-It is hoped that the process can be completed, with a referendum being held in Spring/Early Summer 2023.
+The examiner may recommend modifications to the County Council to ensure that this is achieved. - 5.2 The independent examiner will receive any representations made during the six-week consultation period.
+The examiner's role is limited to testing whether or not the Neighbourhood Plan meets the 'basic conditions" and certain other matters.
+The examiner will then issue a report which will recommend whether the Plan should proceed to a referendum or not and will indicate any changes that should be made to the document.
+In liaison with Uppingham Town Council, RCC will consider the examiners report. - 5.3 Recommended changes will then be made to the Plan and RCC will make a decision on whether to send it to referendum.
+The Plan can only proceed to a referendum if the Examiner and the County Council are satisfied that it meets the Basic Conditions.
+The Referendum, which will be organised by RCC includes anyone on the electoral roll in Uppingham (the Neighbourhood Plan Area).
+A simple majority of people voting must then support the Plan at the referendum if it is to be eventually 'made' by RCC.
+Once 'made', the Neighbourhood Plan will become part of the Development Plan and will be a material consideration when determining planning applications.

-6 Summary of planning context
+6. Summary of planning context

 - 6.1 The review of the NP is urgently required to enable future development, especially new housing, in Uppingham to be undertaken in a planned manner which maximises benefits for the town at the same time as contributing to wider dwelling requirements.
 Although RCC has now committed to a programme to produce a new Local Plan this will not be in place until sometime in 2025.
-In the meantime, RCC is unable to demonstrate a 5 year housing land supply, which means that there is a greater likelihood of unplanned development. - 6.2 In terms of the Strategic Policy Context, the review of the NP is being carried out to ensure conformity with the Strategic Policies of the Development Plan, which comprises: - The Core Strategy Development Plan Document (July 2011) - The Site Allocations and Policies Development Plan Document (DPD) (October 2014) - The Minerals Core Strategy & Development Control Policies DPD (October 2010) - 6.3 It is recognised however that this policy context is becoming out of date and consequently, in accordance with good practice, account has been taken of the following. - The July 2021 National Planning Policy Framework (NPPF), in particular, Section 2, Achieving Sustainable Development, Section 3, Plan Making and Section 5 Delivering a Sufficient supply of New Homes. - The evidence base for the (abandoned in 2021) RCC Local Plan Review. - Recent work on the new RCC Local plan, including additional evidence documents, the Call for Sites and the Issues & Options Consultation.

-6.4 The review of the NP is intended to feed into the new Local Plan.
+As time passes, it is inevitable that there will be challenges to the older Local Plan policies. - 6.2 In terms of the Strategic Policy Context, the NP review is being carried out to ensure general conformity with the Strategic Policies of the Development Plan, which comprises: - The Core Strategy Development Plan Document (July 2011) - The Site Allocations and Policies Development Plan Document (DPD) (October 2014) - The Minerals Core Strategy & Development Control Policies DPD (October 2010) - 6.3 It is recognised however that this policy context is becoming out of date and consequently, in accordance with good practice, account has been taken of the following: - July 2021 National Planning Policy Framework (NPPF) Sections: 2 Achieving sustainable development, 3 Plan making & 5 Delivering a sufficient supply of new homes. - The evidence base for the earlier RCC Local Plan Review and recent work on the new Local Plan, including evidence documents, Call for Sites and the Issues & Options Consultation. - 6.4 The process of refreshing the NP will complement any input into the new Local Plan.
+When completed the revised NP will be part of the Development Plan.
 In particular, Uppingham Town Council wants to put in place a robust and lasting framework for decision making to ensure that the right development takes place in the right place and at the right time, in a way that delivers maximum benefits to the town and the local community.

-7 Indicative dwelling requirement
+7. Indicative dwelling requirement